 of Doherty’s career.

 Peter Doherty releases his new album, ‘Hamburg Demonstrations’ on 2nd December.
-Pre-order the album now to get ‘I Don’t Love Anyone (But You’re Not Just Anyone)’ and ‘Whole World Is Our Playground’ instantaneously: //PDoherty.lnk.to/HamburgDemo Video Producer: Cardel Entertainment Limited Video Director: Luca Monterosso Wittman Illustration: – Celine Jennings Footage of Peter Doherty shot by Peter Doherty and Jai Stanley.
+Pre-order the album now to get ‘I Don’t Love Anyone (But You’re Not Just Anyone)’ and ‘Whole World Is Our Playground’ instantaneously: https://PDoherty.lnk.to/HamburgDemo Video Producer: Cardel Entertainment Limited Video Director: Luca Monterosso Wittman Illustration: – Celine Jennings Footage of Peter Doherty shot by Peter Doherty and Jai Stanley.

 That’s no overstatement, by the way: ‘Kolly Kibber’ and ‘Oily Boker’ – the former featuring a mid-song segue into dreamy Lee Hazlewood territory, the latter a whimsical mini-epic that somehow manages to stick the landing – are up there with anything he’s written since the second Libertines album.